Elizabeth Mandlik: 2023: Australian Open and top 100 debuts

-She made her debut at the Australian Open as a lucky loser, but was defeated in the first round by 27th seed Irina-Camelia Begu.
+Mandlik made her debut at the Australian Open as a lucky loser, but was defeated in the first round by 27th seed Irina-Camelia Begu.
+She reached her first WTA 125 singles final at the Catalonia Open, losing to Sorana Cîrstea in three sets.

-At the Nottingham Open, she qualified for the main draw and defeated Viktoriya Tomova and seventh seed Camila Giorgi to reach the quarterfinals, where she lost to Alizé Cornet.
+At the Nottingham Open, Mandlik qualified for the main-draw and defeated Viktoriya Tomova and seventh seed Camila Giorgi to make it through to the quarterfinals, where she lost to Alizé Cornet.
 As a result, she reached the top 100 in the singles rankings.
 She became the fifth American to reach this milestone and the ninth female player overall for the season.

+2024–2026: ITF Tour success, second Australian Open appearance

+Mandlik qualified for the main draw of the 2024 Rosmalen Open, losing in the first round to wildcard entrant Céline Naef, in three sets.
+She also qualified for the main draw at the 2024 Mérida Open, but again was eliminated in the first round, this time by third seed Ajla Tomljanović in straight sets.

+In October 2025, Mandlik won her biggest singles title to date at the W100 Edmond Open, defeating Marina Stakusic in the final.
+The win helped her clinch top spot in the USTA Wildcard Challenge for a place in the main draw at the 2026 Australian Open, at which she lost to Anna Bondár in the first round.

 Personal life

 Mandlik is the daughter of Grand Slam champion Hana Mandlíková and granddaughter of an Olympic runner, Vilém Mandlík.